johnsaquino/project-livewire/cloud-functions/README.md

      ```

 3. **Store API Keys and Credentials in Secret Manager**:
-   - Store the OpenWeather API key and the Calendar service account key in Secret Manager.
+  - Store any tool-specific secrets in Secret Manager as needed.

      ```bash
      # Store OpenWeather API key